 - April 15, 2024: Submit Quarterly Report #3

 - June 30, 2024: Submit Quarterly Report #4 and Annual Assessment

 Dates for Quarterly Reports 1 – 3 are suggested by the Central Office of Home Schooling.
 Parents may determine actual dates of quarterly reports submission on the final page of IHIP, but reports must be sent in four evenly spaced quarterly intervals.
 For students entering home schooling during the school year, the number of reports should be proportional to the period of home instruction.

 To support parents and families, we have provided electronic copies of every form.
 You are able to download each form in the language you speak at home and fill out the form on your computer or electronic device.
 A list of the forms is at the bottom of this page.
 You are not required to use these templates and may submit your own forms.

 Parents of children who are currently home schooled in NYC must send all compliance items directly to firstname.lastname@example.org.
 Please note that compliance items including Letters of Intent, Quarterly Reports, IHIPs, and Annual Assessments cannot be accepted via fax; while email submission is preferred forms may be mailed to our office.

 It is the sole responsibility of the parent or guardian of each child to submit these items on time and according to the mandates of NYSED Commissioner’s Regulation Part 100.10.

 Parents and guardians are welcome to use the templates below.
-All documents are revised as of June, 2020
+Documents last revised as of June, 2023.